Large deviation principle for the stationary solutions of stochastic functional differential equations with infinite delay: Introduction

-The study of deterministic and stochastic functional differential equations with infinite delay originated in the 1970s, finding applications in various fields such as biology, epidemiology, mechanics, neural networks, etc.; see \cite{Caraballo_Attractors_2007, Hale_Functional_1974, Hino_Functionaldifferential_1991, Kolmanovskii_Stability_1986, Li_Stability_2010, McShane_Stochastic_1969, Ren_Remarks_2008, Rihan_Delay_2021, Wu_Stochastic_2017}.
+Research on deterministic and stochastic functional differential equations with infinite delay originated in the 1970s, finding applications in various fields such as biology, epidemiology, mechanics, neural networks, etc., see \cite{Caraballo_Attractors_2007, Hale_Functional_1974, Hino_Functionaldifferential_1991, Kolmanovskii_Stability_1986, Li_Stability_2010, McShane_Stochastic_1969, Ren_Remarks_2008, Rihan_Delay_2021, Wu_Stochastic_2017}.
 Wu et al. \cite{Wu_Stochastic_2017} show the existence, uniqueness, Markov property, and ergodicity of Eq. \eqref{eq: truncated SFDEs epsilon} under dissipative and local Lipschitz conditions, which we will adopt in our analysis.
+They also provided the existence and uniqueness of the invariant measure of Markov process $Y_{t;t_0,\xi}^{\epsilon}$ in \cite[Theorem 5.1]{Wu_Stochastic_2017}.
 Wang et al. \cite{Wang_Stochastic_2022} further extended these results to include conditions with non-Lipschitz coefficients.
-Notably, the Markov property holds only for the solution map $Y_{t;t_0,\xi}^{\epsilon}$ but not for the solution $Y^{\epsilon}({t;t_0,\xi})$.
+Notably, the Markov property holds only for the solution map $Y_{t;t_0,\xi}^{\epsilon}$ but not for the solution $Y^{\epsilon}({t;t_0,\xi})$ (refer to \cite[Section 4.2]{Wu_Stochastic_2017}).
 We therefore regard the solution map as the ``true'' solution and define its path space as $\sC_r$ (see \eqref{def: path space}).
 The path space $\sC_r $ is a subspace of continuity function space $C(\R;C_r)$ with compact-open topology, and it will be convenient when discussing the stationary solution.
-While some studies focus on stationary solutions of SFDEs with finite delay \cite{Caraballo_Existence_2007, Jiang_Global_2023, Luo_Exponentially_2011}, to our knowledge, this paper is the first to investigate stationary solutions of SFDEs with infinite delay.
+Some studies have focused on stationary solution of SFDEs with finite delay \cite{Caraballo_Existence_2007, Jiang_Global_2023}, as well as on stationary solutions SFDEs with infinite delay in the finite dimensional distributional sense \cite{Bakhtin_Existence_2002, Bakhtin_Stationary_2005, Ito_stationary_1964}.
+Using the remote start method or called pull-back approach (see \cite{Flandoli_Weak_1999, Liu_Representation_2009}), we construct the pathwise unique stationary solution for SFDEs with infinite delay.
+To our knowledge, this paper is the first to investigate the strong stationary solution of SFDEs with infinite delay (see Definition \ref{def: stationary solution}, Theorem \ref{thm: stationary solution}, and the subsequent discussion).
+The existence and pathwise uniqueness of the strong stationary solutions shows the ``one force one solution'' principle and is necessary in the proof of the LDP for stationary solutions via the weak convergence approach.